This page contains affiliate links. Please read our disclosure for more info.

 The cost of living in Oaxaca is very inexpensive—accommodation especially was far cheaper than on the coast.
 We rented a house for 38 days in March-April 2015.
-As our other cost of living posts share our monthly expenses, I’ve calculated those by multiplying our average daily costs (taken from our Trail Wallet app) by 30.
+As our other cost of living posts share our monthly expenses, I’ve calculated those by multiplying our average daily costs by 30.

 These were our monthly expenses in USD for two people: